Scholarships

 For more information, go to www.missourilegion.org/programs/oratorical.htm

-High School Contest Date: November 30, 2009
+High School Contest Date: Before November 30, 2012

 8. Ayn Rand Essay Contests: (www.aynrand.org/contests)

 This is not a scholarship, but the prizes are large – up to $10,000.
-See the web site for information and entry forms.
+See the website for information and entry forms.

-9. NFIB Young Entrepreneur Award
+9. NFIB Young Entreprenuer Award

-Criteria: Demonstrate an entrepreneurial spirit including, but not limited to starting a small business, participation in organizations such as DECA, FBLA, Junior Achievement and The National Foundation for Teaching Entrepreneurship; working part-time at a family-owned or other small business
+Criteria: Demonstrate an entrepreneurial spirit including, but not limited to starting a small business, participation in organizations such as DECA, FBLA, Junior Achievement and the National Foundation for Teaching Entrepreneurship; working part-time at a family-owned or other small business

-Deadline: apply between October 15, 2009 – December 15, 2009 at www.NFIB.com/YEA with access key = NFIB
+Deadline: apply between October 15-December 15 at www.NFIB.com/YEA with access key = NFIB

 10. C.O.M.P.
 (Creating Original Music Project) – University of Missouri